ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-24-repairing-macbook.md

 Screw the bottom of the laptop back on.

+<a id="3-boot-onto-the-ubuntu-live-usb-installation-disk-and-install-ubuntu"></a>
 #### 3. Boot onto the Ubuntu live USB installation disk and install Ubuntu

+TODO (notes to self to improve this section):
-TODO: improve this section as I do it on this laptop, making it more clear and easier to follow.
+1. [ ] Improve this section as I do it on this laptop, making it more clear and easier to follow.
+1. [ ] Before I install Linux, but after I put in the new SSD, let's try to see if 1) internet boot to the Apple Recovery Utility still works, and 2) see if I can install MacOS on the new internal drive!
+I want to find out.

+---

 Boot onto the Ubuntu 22.04 installation disk.
 Use gparted to format the internal drive, with these properties:
 1. GPT partition table.